htcondor/htcondor-python/docs/htcondor.rst

    The  ``get``, ``setdefault``, ``update``, ``keys``, ``items``, and ``values`` methods of this class have the same semantics as a python dictionary.

    Writing to a ``_Param`` object will update the in-memory HTCondor configuration.

+.. class:: JobEventLog

+   An iterable object corresponding to a specific file on disk containing a user event log.

+   .. method:: __init__( filename )

+   Create an instance of the :class:`JobEventLog` class.

+   :param filename: Filename of the job event log.

+   .. method:: events( stop_after=None )

+   Return an iterator (self), which yields :class:`JobEvent` objects.
+The iterator may return any number of events, including zero, before stopping.

+   :param stop_after: Stop waiting for new events after this many seconds.
+      If ``None``, never stop waiting for new events.
+If ``0``, do not wait for new events.

+.. class:: JobEvent

+   An immutable dictionary-like object corresponding to a particular event in the user log.
+All events define the following attributes.
+Other type-specific attributes are keys of the dictionary.  :class:`JobEvent` objects support both ``in`` operators (``if "attribute" in jobEvent`` and ``for attributeName in jobEvent``) and may be passed as arguments to ``len``.

+   .. attribute:: type

+      :type: :class:`htcondor.JobEventType`

+      The event type.

+   .. attribute:: cluster

+      The cluster ID.

+   .. attribute:: proc

+      The proc ID.

+   .. attribute:: timestamp

+      When the event was recorded.

 .. _esoteric_module_functions: